afiodorov/afiodorov.github.io/_posts/2015-03-03-how-secure-is-email.md

 How can one check that the recipient's email provider supports encryption?

 The following works on linux.
-First find out list of servers the email will be delivered to using the domain name of the email:
+First find the list of servers the email will be delivered to using the domain name of the email:

 ~~~ bash